MLAA

 Source record / NCIS investigation file / Military Sealift Command sexual misconduct

-NCIS records say a person aboard USNS Spica reported that, after drinking at a seaman's center in Fujairah, she was pulled into a room and raped despite telling the accused to stop.
-The accused requested an attorney, and federal prosecutors declined the case because of evidence and witness problems.
+NCIS records say a woman aboard USNS Spica reported that, after drinking at a seaman's center in Fujairah, she was pulled into a shipboard room and raped despite telling the accused to stop.
+The accused requested an attorney, and U.S. Department of Justice prosecutors declined the case, citing lack of evidence and unspecified witness problems.

 RapeAggravated Sexual AbuseUSNS SpicaFujairahUnited Arab EmiratesAlcoholDepartment of Justice Declination